kelechi-campbell/kelechi-campbell.github.io/README.md

 - Compiled and analysed venue availabilities to assist in tour planning and maximize occupancy rates.
 - Supported the creation of artist performance reports, evaluating engagement metrics and ROI.
 - Coordinated data entry and management of contracts, ensuring data integrity and accuracy in internal systems.

+## Certifications
+- From Excel to Power BI
+- Introduction to SQL (Datacamp)
+- Intermediate SQL (Datacamp)
+- Joining Data in SQL (Datacamp)
+- Introduction to Python (Datacamp)
+- Introduction to Tableau (Datacamp)
+- Connecting Data in Tableau (Datacamp)